shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

 Azure Migrate has two migration options:

-- Migration with an agent for replication, requires an agent to be installed on each VM that is to be migrated.
+- Migration with an agent for replication requires an agent to be installed on each VM that is to be migrated.

-- Migration using agentless replication, requires an agentless format which requires no agent.
+- Migration using agentless replication requires an agentless format, which requires no agent.

-**Discovery/Assessment**:
+**Discovery/Assessment:**

  Discover up to 10,000 VMware VMs with a single Azure Migrate appliance for VMware.
 The appliance supports adding multiple vCenter Servers.
 You can add up to 10 vCenter Servers per appliance.